nobooli/POLton/docs/src/trivia-streams.md

 [Suzuhara Lulu's Hat]

 She takes off her hat when she goes into serious mode.
-She said that taking her hat off **feels** like she's 50 kilograms lighter. (note: 体感 is used in the source, confirm with the link associated with this entry)
+She said that taking her hat off **feels** like she's 50 kilograms lighter. (note: 体感 is used in the source, confirm with the link included in the original source)

 [Suzuhara Lulu's Brain on Video Games]